 Agyemang tells business owners that the first step in building their brand on Instagram is to know their audience, including their desires, goals and ambitions.
 That way, they can tailor content accordingly.
 “It’s important to give your community the service and content they are looking for, because at the end of the day, your Instagram is your business,” says Agyemang.
 “If your business isn’t providing its clients with what they want, they will leave and support someone else’s business.”

 Next, she says that small-business owners should embrace the “social” aspect of social media.
 That means they need to post and engage on other people’s Instagram pages and be active on both sides of the conversation.
 She suggests leaving a comment on at least five to eight accounts a day, and posting an Instagram Story at least three to four times a week, adding polls to encourage interaction (Instagram Stories are photos and videos that disappear after 24 hours).
-She also encourages business owners to try out new Instagram tools, such as Reels, which allow users to record 15-second videos and add their favorite songs, sounds and fun effects.
+She also encourages business owners to try out new Instagram tools, such as Reels, which allow users to record short videos and add their favorite songs, sounds and fun effects.

 Agyemang recently started using Reels for her own business, and she says the response has been encouraging.
 “Last week, we posted a video about our upcoming digital conference, Secrets of Black Success, and we noticed the algorithm really pushed it on the platform.
 Our engagement on our event post doubled from using video,” she says.
 “Reels is an element that I don’t see businesses utilizing enough of to reach new audiences.”